mich-s/recipes-rest-api/README.md

 ```
 gradlew appRun
 ```
+You should now have the application running at http://localhost:8080/recipes-api
 ## Test API
 There are several tools to test REST APIs, e.g. `cURL`, `Postman`.
 I've created Recipes REST Client which is designed to call Recipes REST API.